peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 ### What is the versioning convention used for deliverables?

+Generally the version numbers of

+* 0.1 used for high-level or draft version of the documents
+* 1.0 use for deliverable that are ready for  review and delivery

 ### What is its relationship to other parts of the TOGAF standard?